Herbert Hoover National Historic Site: National Historic Site

 As the Herbert Hoover Birthplace, the site was declared a 28 acre National Historic Landmark on June 23, 1965.
 The National Historic Site was established on August 12, 1965.
 When the National Register of Historic Places was created a year later, the site was automatically listed.
 The complex originally included twenty-eight buildings, fourteen sites, eight structures, and eight objects over 67.49 acre.
 In 2013, the site was redefined to include thirteen buildings, one site, two structures, and one object over 119.31 acre.

 The National Historic Site features West Branch several buildings that would have been standing during Hoover's childhood there.
 The 1853 schoolhouse was moved to the site near its original location.
 Likewise, the Friends Meetinghouse where Hoover worshiped has been moved to the site.
 Jesse Hoover's blacksmith shop has been rebuilt.
 These four buildings are open for free touring.
 The gravesite overlooking the cottage can also be visited.
 Near the gravesite is a tallgrass prairie, designed to resemble the type of landscape that early West Branch settlers would have witnessed.
 The prairie was named a National Recreation Trail in 1981.

-A large sculpture of the Egyptian deity Isis is also on the property.
-The statue was sculpted by Belgian native Auguste Puttemans and was presented to Hoover as a gift on behalf of his works for the country during the war.
-The statue originally decorated Hoover's home in Palo Alto, California.
-The Hoovers brought it to West Branch in 1939 so that it could "[contemplate] the house" where Hoover was born.
+The large statue of the Egyptian deity Isis was presented to Hoover as a gift from the people of Belgium, in gratitude for his famine relief efforts on behalf of their country during the war.
+Sculpted by Belgian native Auguste Puttemans, the statue originally decorated Hoover's home in Palo Alto, California.
+The Hoovers brought it to West Branch in 1939, located "contemplating the house" where Hoover was born.

 The site also includes historic houses on Downey and Poplar Streets that belonged to significant West Branch residents.
 These houses are not open to the public.
 Some of the historic house are used for park operations and storage, while others have been available as housing for park staff.
 In 2021 the NPS posted an RFEI for adaptive use of the Staples, Wright, and Hayhurst houses.

 In 2020, the park service embarked on a multi-year flood mitigation project for Hoover creek, a tributary of the West Branch Wapsinonoc creek which runs through the site.
 The project involved widening the existing creek channel, replacement of bridges, and the construction of a 10-acre retention basin in the park's tallgrass prairie.